Civic Nebraska creates a more modern and robust democracy for all Nebraskan.

 HOW WE USE YOUR CONTRIBUTIONS:

-- $15 provides postage for one middle school class to send a letter to their senators.
+- $0.50 per week purchases provides postage for a middle school class to send letter to their elected officials. ($26)

-- $117 hosts a canvas of in-person conversation with voters.
+- $10 per month hosts a canvas of in person conversation with voters and local residents. ($120)

 A STORY FROM OUR AGENCY: